wicid-ai/wicid_firmware/README.md

 - Filesystem is writable from code (setup portal can save credentials)
 - USB mass storage is disabled
 - USB serial console is enabled for monitoring and debugging
-- Used for normal operation and by customers

 **Safe Mode** (for development):
 - USB mass storage is enabled (CIRCUITPY drive appears on your computer)
 - Filesystem is read-only from code
-- Used for development and file updates
-- Automatically triggered by special button sequence
+- Automatically triggered by holding mode button for 10 seconds (LED flashes blue/green)

 **To Access Files for Development:**

-1. **While the device is running** (in any mode - weather, demo, setup, etc.):
-   - Press and HOLD the mode button
+1. While the device is running, press and HOLD the mode button
-   - At 3 seconds: LED pulses white (setup mode threshold)
+2. At 3 seconds: LED pulses white (setup mode threshold)
-   - At 10 seconds: LED changes to flashing blue/green (Safe Mode threshold)
+3. At 10 seconds: LED changes to flashing blue/green (Safe Mode threshold)
-   - Release the button when you see blue/green flashing
+4. Release the button when you see blue/green flashing
-   - The device will automatically reboot into **Safe Mode**
+5. The device will automatically reboot into **Safe Mode**
-   - The CIRCUITPY drive will appear and you can edit files

-2. **Return to Production Mode:**
+**Return to Production Mode:**
 - Simply press RESET without holding any button
-   - Or make your changes and the device returns to production mode on next normal boot

-**Button Hold Durations:**
-- **Short press** (< 3 seconds): Switch to next mode
-- **3 second hold**: Enter setup mode (LED pulses white at 3s)
-- **10 second hold**: Enter Safe Mode (LED flashes blue/green at 10s)

 **Alternative: Force Safe Mode via Serial Console**